koioannis/cookme/README.md

 # cookme
-A full funcional socializing web app about cooking!
+A fully funcional socializing web app about cooking!

 ## What has already been done